goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 ## E13 Position (75%, 16 months) as a Front-end Developer for Algo-Learn

-We are excited to announce that the _Algo-Learn_ project of the Theoretical Computer Science group at Goethe University Frankfurt is seeking applications for an E13 position to develop an ambitious learning platform in Algorithms and Complexity.
+We are excited to announce a position that combines modern front-end development with teaching algorithms: The _Algo-Learn_ project of the Theoretical Computer Science group at Goethe University Frankfurt is seeking applications for an E13 position to develop an ambitious learning platform in Algorithms and Complexity.
 The position is commencing as soon as possible.
 The work is going to be carried out under the supervision of [Holger Dell](/~dell).

 **Project Overview.**